bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-28-newsletter.md

   database format (bdb or [sqlite][news120 sqlite]), and whether or not the wallet is a [descriptor][topic descriptors] wallet.

-- [C-Lightning #4046][] libplugin: support for sending notifications.
-FIXME:moneyball
+- [C-Lightning #4046][] adds the ability for commands to send notifications indicating command progress.
+It is an opt-in feature in order to be backwards compatible.
+An example use case is [the original issue][orig_issue] that prompted the change.

 - [C-Lightning #4139][] updates the `multifundchannel` RPC with a new `commitment_feerate` parameter that sets the initial feerate for